bwinterling/cafe_well_cli/README.md

 ``` console
     $ bin/cafewell activity_list
 ```
 * **Add Activity** So, you played 30 minutes of ping pong.
-After using the above command, you determined that 28 is the ID for ping pong.
-Follow the following format: add_activity ID MINUTES ["DATE"]
+After using the above command, you determined that 28 is the ACTIVITY_ID for ping pong.

+Write your command like so: add_activity ID MINUTES ["DATE"]

 **Note:** DATE is optional, and must be "mm/dd/yyyy" format.
 Defaults to today if blank.
 ``` console
     $ bin/cafewell add_activity 28 30 "03/28/2014"